boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * Prefer a full rebuild over repeated incremental updates once the dependency set changes substantially.
 * If migrating from the old flat `Python/` layout, do the one-time move in Section 1.3 before sourcing the loader — do not run both layouts in parallel.
 * The identity file (Section 0) and the directory-layout migration (Section 1.3) are independent — you can adopt either one without the other.
+* **`smart build` rejects the flags in this guide with "unrecognized arguments"** — `smart build`'s accepted flags have changed between SmartSim doc revisions and possibly between patch releases.
+This guide currently uses `--skip-torch --skip-tensorflow --skip-onnx`, which worked against the `smartsim==0.8.0` CLI installed by this pipeline.
+If a future rebuild rejects these, run `smart build --help` inside the build environment (right after `smart clobber`, before the failing `smart build` call) to get the ground-truth flag list for whatever version actually got installed, and update both `extra4SmartSim.sh` and `update4SmartSim.sh` accordingly — do not trust cached documentation, including this guide, over that output.